edwardcunningham-oakes/eco-website-academic/content/project/INTEGRATE/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "INTEGRATE"
-summary: <p align="justify">Using ~2000 metagenomic samples collected from cases of diarrhoea, we aim to to investigate the overlap of diagnostics achieved by metagenomic sequencing, culturing and molecular (PCR) methodologies, for known pathogens.
-We also aim to identify novel pathogens where conventional gastrointestinal species of interest are not detected</p>
+summary: <font size="3"><p align="justify">Using ~2000 metagenomic samples collected from cases of diarrhoea, we aim to to investigate the overlap of diagnostics achieved by metagenomic sequencing, culturing and molecular (PCR) methodologies, for known pathogens.
+We also aim to identify novel pathogens where conventional gastrointestinal species of interest are not detected</p></font>
 authors: []
 tags:
 - Pathogen discovery